highcharts/node-export-server/README.md

 This is largely an automatic process.
 When running `npm install` you will be prompted to accept the license terms of Highcharts.js.
-Answering `yes` will pull the latest source from the Highcharts CDN and put them where they need to be.
+Answering `yes` will pull the version of your choosing from the Highcharts CDN and put them where they need to be.

 However, if you need to do this manually you can run `node build.js`.

+### Using In Automated Deployments

 If you're deploying an application/service that depend on the export server as a node module, you can set the environment variable `ACCEPT_HIGHCHARTS_LICENSE` to `YES` on your server, and it will automatically agree to the licensing terms when running `npm install`.
+You can also use `HIGHCHARTS_VERSION` and `HIGHCHARTS_USE_STYLED` to bake with a specific Highcharts version, and to enable styled mode (requires a Highcharts 5 license).

 ## Note About Resources and the CLI